 How should properties be valued?
 Given that property taxes are common around the world, this issue has been faced in many different environments.
 Close to home, there is the recent example of the Rating Review process in Northern Ireland.
 (Northern Ireland Department of Finance and Personnel, 2002, 2004).
-Computer assisted mass appraisal combined the skills of valuers with hedonic regression models of house prices to allow for a revaluation of the housing stock within about 2 years.
-(See McCluskey et al., 1997 and McCluskey et al., 2007).
+Computer assisted mass appraisal combined the skills of valuers with regression models of house prices to allow for a revaluation of the housing stock within about 2 years.
+(See McCluskey et al, 1997 and McCluskey et al., 2007).
 The broad approach of the regression models is to relate the observed price of a house to its characteristics (location, size, number of bedrooms etc.).
 Once this relationship is established, it is possible to predict with reasonable accuracy the value of a house once a small number of key characteristics are known.
 The process need not be purely mechanical: it is possible for valuers to make an adjustment to the initial estimate.
 Furthermore, the owner can appeal a valuation.

 In Northern Ireland, about 700,000 properties had to be valued.
-Less than 6 per cent of households appealed their valuation of which half were due to discrepancies over the information used in the assessment or clerical errors.
+Appeals were expected from around 100,000, but in fact only about 40,000 households appealed their valuation.
+About half of these were readily dealt with by a helpline which sorted out discrepancies over the information used in the assessment or clerical errors.
 Most of the remainder were dealt with either by an appeal to the District Valuer or to the Commissioner of Valuation.
 Only a small number were referred upwards to an Independent Valuation Tribunal.
 One factor which may have led to the low level of appeals was that rising house prices meant that owners were typically comparing the current house price with a valuation for a date somewhat earlier.

 Can self-assessment play a role in valuing houses?
 Certainly it would seem possible to request basic information on a property from the owner, with systems of audit and penalty that make honesty the best policy.
 Direct self-assessment of the value by the owner may, in some circumstances, also be practicable.
-In current circumstances, there is great uncertainty about market values, with few transactions to guide owners in assessing their home values, there may be a greater need for external valuations based on mass appraisal methods (including the use of hedonic regressions).
+But in current circumstances, there is great uncertainty about market values - with few transactions to guide owners in assessing their home values.

 How often should revaluations be carried out?
-International experience suggests that revaluations should be undertaken at least every 5 years.
+The international experience suggests that revaluations should be undertaken at least every 5 years.
 Some countries operate with more frequent revaluations, even every year.
-But in a periodic system, missing a revaluation tends to make it difficult to get back on track because the gains and, more especially, the losses, tend to be larger (Heady, 2009).
+But in a periodic system, missing a revaluation tends to make it difficult to get back on track because the gains and, more especially, the losses, tend to be larger(Heady, 2009).
 Thus a robust revaluation schedule is an important element for a properly functioning property tax.

-3.3 Tax Rate
+3.3 Tax rate